jinchen-hu/ADT_Algo_Exercises/JS&TS/React&Redux.md

 * function that gets called with every action we dispatch
 * has the ability to STOP, MODIFY, or otherwise mess around with actions

+# React router

+React route uses `exactPath.contains(path)` to determine the components to be shown.
+Use keyword `exact` to make `exactPaht === path`

+1. BrowserRouter

+   Users everything after the TLD (.com, .net) or port as the path

+2. HashRouter

+   Uses everything after `#` as the path

+3. MemoryRouter

+   Doesn't use the URL to track navigation